Transport and Equilibrium in Non-Conservative Systems: Appendix A

-Now consider $\mathbb H(2H, \cdot)$ and let $h_{2}^{\dagger}$ be small enough so that for all $h \leq h_{2}^{\dagger}$, provided all mutable parameters in $\mathfrak D$ do not exceed $2H$, the process is still viable.
-I.e., informally, if $2H$ is ``small enough for $h_{2}^{\dagger}$, then so is $2H + h_{2}^{\dagger}\mathbb H(2H, h_{2}^{\dagger})$''.
+Now consider \b{$\mathbb H(2H_0, \cdot)$} and let $h_{2}^{\dagger}$ be small enough so that for all $h \leq h_{2}^{\dagger}$, provided all mutable parameters in $\mathfrak D$ do not exceed $2H_0$, the process is still viable.
+I.e., informally, if $2H_0$ is ``small enough for $h_{2}^{\dagger}$, then so is $2H_0 + h_{2}^{\dagger}\mathbb H(2H_0, h_{2}^{\dagger})$''.
 Finally, let

-The following is now clear: Starting at $\mathfrak D_{0}$ -- with all mutable parameters less than $H$, and $h \leq h_{2}^{\dagger}$ we may certainly continue until -- according to the derived bounds -- one of our mutable parameters reach $2H$.
-This implies there will be at least $m$ permitted iterations of the process where $m$ is the largest integer smaller than $h^{-1}H/\mathbb H_{2}^{\dagger}$, i.e., $\textsc{t} \gtrsim H/\mathbb H_{2}^{\dagger}$. \end{proof} It might be envisioned that going to smaller and smaller time steps will allow for indefinite extension of the simulation times.
-While this is true, and the subject of our next proposition, this cannot be proved on the basis of the bounds on the process that have been so far derived.
-Indeed, on adhering to the above, in the $h\to 0$ limit we would anticipate the bound on $H$ provided by
+The following is now clear: Starting at $\mathfrak D_{0}$ -- with all mutable parameters less than $H_0$, and $h \leq h_{2}^{\dagger}$, we may certainly \b{iterate the above described process to yield $H_2, H_3$, etc.,} until -- according to the derived bounds -- one of our mutable parameters reach $2H$, \b{i.e., some $m$ such that $H_m \leq 2H, H_{m+1} > 2H$.} This implies there will be at least $m$ permitted iterations of the process where $m$ is the largest integer smaller than $h^{-1}H/\mathbb H_{2}^{\dagger}$, i.e., $\textsc{t} \gtrsim H/\mathbb H_{2}^{\dagger}$. \end{proof} It might be envisioned that going to smaller and smaller time steps will allow for indefinite extension of the simulation times.
+While this is true, and the subject of our next proposition, this cannot be proved on the basis of the bounds on the process that have so far been derived.
+Indeed, on adhering to the above, in the $h\to 0$ limit we would anticipate the bound on $H$ \b{(which is now considered to be a function of time)} provided by

-However, such an equation would diverge in finite time as indeed would a ``more accurate'' equation/bound involving all mutable parameters separately.
-The needed additional ingredient is provided by the convergence to and the properties of the limiting Eq.(\ref{XYZ}).
+However, such an equation \b{may very well} diverge in finite time as indeed would a ``more accurate'' equation/bound involving all mutable parameters separately.
+The needed additional ingredient is provided by the convergence to and the properties of the \emph{limiting} Eq.~\eqref{XYZ}.

+Since both $h$ and times will be varying in the next proposition, we shall indicate the former by bracketed superscripts and the latter by subscripts indicating macroscopic times.
+Thus, e.g., $\Psi_{t}^{[h]}$ denotes the \b{(piecewise constant)} function ``$\Psi$'' obtained after $k$ iterations of the process with time step $h$ for time $t$ if we have $hk \leq t < h(k+1)$.